greg-js/arch-wiki-md-repo/wiki/_content/Spotify.md

 ### Windows

-If you prefer the wine-version of Spotify, you can use [spotifycmd](https://aur.archlinux.org/packages/spotifycmd/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/spotifycmd)]</sup> to send actions to Spotify.
+If you prefer the wine-version of Spotify, you can use [spotifycmd](https://aur.archlinux.org/packages/spotifycmd/) to send actions to Spotify.
 [Here](https://github.com/Tarrasch/dotfiles/compare/0149505f%5E...19ede1f6) is a sample setup of xmonad bindings using spotifycmd.

 ## Tips & Tricks

 ### Disable track notifications

-**Note:** It is worth noting that if you have a [SpotCommander](https://aur.archlinux.org/packages/SpotCommander/)<sup><small>AUR</small></sup> [Server](http://olejon.github.io/spotcommander/) running alongside Spotify, and you disable track notifications by following the instructions below, the [SpotCommander Client](https://play.google.com/store/apps/details?id=net.olejon.spotcommander&hl=en) running on your mobile device will display that “No Music is Playing” and will [fail to display track info](http://askubuntu.com/questions/472325/remove-spotify-pop-up-notification-when-a-song-starts/472329#472329) such as title, artist, album art, etc. Apart from that, the mobile client still works fine though, and is still able to skip, play, pause, control volume, etc.
+**Note:** It is worth noting that if you have a [SpotCommander](https://aur.archlinux.org/packages/SpotCommander/) [Server](http://olejon.github.io/spotcommander/) running alongside Spotify, and you disable track notifications by following the instructions below, the [SpotCommander Client](https://play.google.com/store/apps/details?id=net.olejon.spotcommander&hl=en) running on your mobile device will display that “No Music is Playing” and will [fail to display track info](http://askubuntu.com/questions/472325/remove-spotify-pop-up-notification-when-a-song-starts/472329#472329) such as title, artist, album art, etc. Apart from that, the mobile client still works fine though, and is still able to skip, play, pause, control volume, etc.

 After version 0.9.10, track change notifications were enabled by default.
 They can be quite intrusive.
 To disable them, add the following line to `~/.config/spotify/Users/<spotifylogin>-user/prefs`